-Our return on capital employed in 2009 was adversely affected by the entries recorded in respect of hyperinflationary accounting for Venezuela, which reduced our operating earnings by €26 million and increased our capital employed at December 2009 by €225 million on capital employed in 2009 would increase to
+Our return on capital employed in 2009 was adversely affected by the entries recorded in respect of hyperinflationary accounting for Venezuela, which reduced our operating earnings by €26 million and increased our capital employed at December 2009 by €225 million (see Note 4).
+Excluding these entries, our return on capital employed in 2009 would increase to 7.2%, which is more comparable to 2008's 10.3%.